Its-Fallen/Mojanpy/README.md

 ## Mojanpy [In Developing]

-A simple in use Mojang API wrapper, include full implementation of Mojang API and Mojang Authentication, also support RCON/Query/Server Ping.
+A simple in use Mojang API wrapper, include full implementation of Mojang API and Mojang Authentication.

 ## Usage examples
 ```py